misiektoja/spotify_monitor/README.md

 Tool for real-time monitoring of Spotify friends' music activity feed.

-NOTE: If you're interested in tracking changes to Spotify users' profiles including their playlists, take a look at another tool I've developed: [spotify_profile_monitor](https://github.com/misiektoja/spotify_profile_monitor).
+✨ If you're interested in tracking changes to Spotify users' profiles including their playlists, take a look at another tool I've developed: [spotify_profile_monitor](https://github.com/misiektoja/spotify_profile_monitor).

-🛠️ If you're looking for debug tools to get Spotify Web Player access tokens and extract TOTP secrets: [Debugging Tools](#debugging-tools)
+🛠️ If you're looking for debug tools to get Spotify Web Player access tokens and extract secret keys: [click here](#debugging-tools)

 <a id="features"></a>
 ## Features